mlswg/mls-protocol/draft-ietf-mls-protocol.md

                                                      |
                                                  leaf_node
 ~~~
-{: title="Derivation of ratchet tree keys along a direct path" }
+{: title="Derivation of Ratchet Tree Keys along a Direct Path" }

 After applying the UpdatePath, the tree will have the following structure: